matanox/elastic-howto/README.md

 [more details here](https://www.elastic.co/guide/en/elasticsearch/reference/current/setup-service.html#_using_chkconfig)

+you may also query status against a running cluster via e.g. http://localhost:9200/_stats/

 ###browsing your elastic cluster and data with the HQ plugin
 http://localhost:9200/_plugin/hq/ (don't forget connecting to your elastic cluster of choice by e.g. entering http://localhost:9200 then pressing the connect button)